-As an FNP, you will be trained to conduct comprehensive health assessments, diagnose and manage acute illnesses (with appropriate referral), manage chronic conditions and serve as the primary health care providers in many settings.
-Students are able to design models of health care delivery, evaluate clinical outcomes, identify and manage the health care needs of diverse populations, and use technology and information to transform the field.
+As an FNP, you will be trained to conduct comprehensive health assessments, diagnose and manage acute illnesses (with appropriate referral), manage chronic conditions, and serve as the primary health care providers in many settings.
+You will design models of health care delivery, evaluate clinical outcomes, identify and manage the health care needs of diverse populations, and use technology and information to transform the field.

 In addition, you will be able to provide patient care in a variety of practice settings, including homes, hospitals, offices, schools, community health centers, rural health centers, public and private clinics, and private practices.

 The emphasis on social justice is a big part of what drew me to USF.
 The FNP program combines family nurse practitioner preparation with a rich curriculum of ethics, epidemiology, health systems, and evidence-based practice.
 You learn not only to be nurse practitioners, but also to be agents of change in health care."

 The FNP program, equips you with the skills to:

 - Function as a licensed and nationally certified nurse practitioner capable of providing the full spectrum of primary care services for individuals and families across the lifespan.